 Identification cards.
 All participants must present a current, valid school I.D. to the appropriate Intramural Sport personnel prior to participating in any intramural sport contest or event.

-A person can participate for only one team per sport or contest (the team captain is responsible for monitoring and enforcing this for their team) except for participation in either a mens/womens team, and a co-intramural team at the same time.
+A person can participate for only one team per sport or contest (the team captain is responsible for monitoring and enforcing this for their team) except for participation in either an open/womens team, and a co-intramural team at the same time.
 The team they first represented will be the only organization for which a person can play for the remainder of the sport or contest being played.
 (PENALTY: The player may be barred from further IM play for one calendar year and the offending team will forfeit all games played with the illegal player).

 Any player using an assumed name will be subject to a ruling by the Intramural Sports Staff.
 (Penalty: player may be barred from all Intramural Sports for a period of one calendar year.)
 The team for which they played under the assumed name will forfeit all contests in which this individual played and may also be subject to a ruling by the Intramural Sport Staff.

 Each person participating in Intramural Sports is responsible for his/her own eligibility.
 Any question concerning eligibility should be referred to the Intramural Staff and a ruling obtained prior to participation.
 Eligibility rulings will be made on the basis of information presented to and obtained by the Intramural Sports Staff.

 Any team using a player who does not meet the eligibility rules will forfeit all contests in which the player participated.

 Any person who has established his/her self as a professional in any sport will be ineligible in the sport or its related counterpart.
 The Intramural Staff will make rulings on all questionable cases.

 Definition of a pro: A professional is a person whose livelihood is dependent in part or in full upon participation in sport.
 (This may include fees for coaching, presenting clinics, monetary prizes, etc.)